ianjennings/webserver/ReadMe.md

 webserver.start();
 ```

-*Starts up a webserver which takes all incoming HTTP requests and emits the request headers and body to your hook.io network*
+*Starts up a webserver which can accept websocket connections through dnode and socket.io*